 Initially, Christmas lights were too expensive for most people.
 Additionally, lights required a wiring technician to install them — and access to electricity.
 Having lights on display was an indication of wealth.

-It wasn’t until the 1930s that Christmas lights became an attainable decoration option.
+It wasn’t until the 1930s that Christmas lighting design became an attainable decoration option.
 And then in the 1950s, lights became a more regular part of the seasonal decor.
 Fast forward to the present day, and it’s surprising not to see lights lining houses and trees during December!

 Consider Your Lighting Priorities